Soft Story Retrofitting

 SEISMIC RETROFITTING CAN SAVE YOUR SOFT STORY STRUCTURE

 Soft story buildings are typically multi-story structures that have one or more floors with large opening windows, wide doors, large unobstructed commercial spaces, or other openings in places where walls would normally be required for stability as a matter of earthquake engineering design.
-Many such soft story buildings have a soft first story that is less rigid than the floors above it, for example, an apartment “tuck-under” parking garage structure.
+Many such soft story apartment buildings a “tuck-under” parking garage structure.

-Such apartment buildings with flimsy first floors that serve as parking spaces became popular in the 1940s and 50s, as the City of Los Angeles spread West toward the Pacific Ocean and North into the San Fernando Valley.
-In fact, recent stories in the Los Angeles Times show that many of the largest and most vulnerable apartment buildings are in the San Fernando Valley! (see LA Times, “Is my building vulnerable in a big earthquake?
-Here’s how to find out” by Shelby Grad, July 9, 2019).
+Building such structures became popular in the 1940s and 50s, as the City of Los Angeles spread West toward the Pacific Ocean and North into the San Fernando Valley.
+In fact, recent stories in the Los Angeles Times show that many of the largest and most vulnerable apartment buildings are right in the San Fernando Valley!

-Sadly, such soft story structures are susceptible to damage during seismic activity, as was seen in many news story reports during the infamous 1994 Northridge earthquake, which caused many such soft story buildings to collapse, as well as the San Francisco earthquake of 1989.
+Sadly, such soft story structures are susceptible to damage during seismic activity, as was seen in many news story reports during the infamous Loma Prieta earthquake of 1989 and the 1994 Northridge earthquake, which caused many such soft story buildings to collapse.

-The City of Los Angeles Department of Building and Safety (“labds”) has identified buildings* that are most vulnerable to seismic activity, thus requiring a seismic retrofit, as having the following criteria:
+The City of Los Angeles Department of Building and Safety (“LADBS”) has identified buildings* that are most vulnerable to seismic activity, thus requiring a seismic retrofit, as having the following criteria:

 - Consist of 2 or more stories of wood frame construction